 Queen to represent the King at Royal Maundy service

-The Bishop of Worcester, Dr John Inge, who as Lord High Almoner will accompany the Queen as she presents the Maundy money.
+The Bishop of Worcester, Dr John Inge, will accompany the Queen as she presents the Maundy money.

 The Queen will represent the King at the annual Royal Maundy service and distribute unique coins to community stalwarts from across the country.